raghuveer-sid/Behavioural_Architecture/README.md

 *'person_command'*
 This node publishes a topic command.
 The user gives a command either **sleep*** or **play**.If its play a random coordinate is generated and assigned so that the dog will go there.

-*'getpoint'*
+*'drive_bot'*
-This note publishes the commad_point and gives the location to which the person is trying to point
+This component is responsible for making the pet robot navigate in the modelled world based on the pos(target position) it receives.

-*'gotopoint'*
+*'go_to_point_ball'*
-This is where the robot dog recieves the location from the person and goes there also while publishing it
+This component is responsible for making the green ball navigate in the modelled world based on the pos(target position) it receives.

 *'state_machine'*
 The state_machine shifts the three states namely :